SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-javascript-object-model-in.md

-- SharePoint Server 2013 with profiles created for the current user and a target user
+- SharePoint with profiles created for the current user and a target user

 - Visual Studio 2012